Urigo/tortilla/README.md

     $ tortilla manual convert "step index"

 Converts and rebases specified step's manual into its opposite format.
 If you would like to convert the root manual you can provide a `--root`.
 If you would like to convert all manuals since the beginning of history you can provide a `--all` option.
+If no step is specified, the last manual will be converted by default.